lmxx1234567/cloudflare-ddns/README.md

 [MIT](LICENSE)

 ## Credits
-This project is based on [fbrettnich/cloudflare-dyndns-php](https://github.com/fbrettnich/cloudflare-dyndns-php)
+This project is inspire by [fbrettnich/cloudflare-dyndns-php](https://github.com/fbrettnich/cloudflare-dyndns-php).
+We ported the PHP code to Cloudflare Worker to make it more scalable and easier to use.